synml/SamFirm-continued/README.md

 However, the update has been down since 2016, .NET Framework 4 or later is not supported and non-up-to-date firmwares can't download anymore.
 So I used [updato.com](https://updato.com/) instead.
 This is an archive of firmware for each model, which allows users to download firmware that has been released so far without a subscription or speed limit, but the latest firmware is not apply quickly.

-Therefore, using the source code posted on [GitHub](https://github.com/eladkarako/SamFirm-Source), I decided to change the "NET Framework" to the latest version, delete the inoperable or unnecessary features, and make the existing difficult usage as easy as possible.
+Therefore, using the source code posted on [GitHub](https://github.com/eladkarako/SamFirm-Source), I decided to change the ".NET Framework" to the latest version, delete the inoperable or unnecessary features, and make the existing difficult usage as easy as possible.

 I hope this project will be useful to many users. 😎